howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_8.md

     </tbody>
 </table>
 ```
-Run `make test` and you should get the following error:
+Run `composer test` and you should get the following error:

 ```bash
 ./vendor/bin/phpstan